On a generalisation of Cameron's base size conjecture: Fixed point ratios for parabolic actions

 Let $x\in \bar{G}_{\sigma}$ be a unipotent element and let $W$, $W_{\bar{H}}$, and $\O$ be as in Section~\ref{ss:semisimple}.
 Note that we again have $|C_{\O}(x)| = \chi(x)$, where $\chi = 1^{\bar{G}_{\sigma}}_{\bar{H}_{\sigma}}$.
 Now if $\widehat{W}$ denotes the set of (ordinary) irreducible characters of $W$, then~\cite[2.4]{LLS} gives

 where

 and $R_{\phi}(x)$ are the \emph{Foulkes functions} of $\bar{G}_{\sigma}$.
 The values $n_{\phi}$ are recorded in~\cite[pp. 413--415]{LLS} when $\bar{G}_{\sigma}$ is untwisted and $\bar{H}$ is a maximal parabolic subgroup of $\bar{G}$, and we can find them in~\cite[Table 8]{BT} if $G_0 = E_6(q)$ and $H = P_{1, 6}$, or $P_{3, 5}$, or $G_0 = F_4(q)$ and $H = P_{1, 4}$ or $P_{2, 3}$.
 Finally, if $G_0 = {}^2E_6(q)$, then the values $n_{\phi}$ are recorded in~\cite[p.
-14]{BLS}.
+125]{BLS}.

-The values $R_{\phi}$ of unipotent elements of order $p$ have been computed by Lübeck~\cite{Lu} and are given to us in \textsf{GAP}-readable form, so we can compute ${\rm fpr}(x, G/H)$ precisely for all groups with $G_0 \in \mathcal{E}_2\cup \mathcal{E}_3$, all unipotent elements and all maximal parabolic subgroups of $G$.
-We take the opportunity to thank him for making this data available to us.
+The values $R_{\phi}$ of unipotent elements of order $p$ can be computed using the data on Green functions in~\cite{Lu3} as described in~\cite[Section 4]{Lu4}.
+Lübeck has conveniently converted Green functions to Foulkes functions in \textsf{GAP}-readable form for us~\cite{Lu}, so we can compute ${\rm fpr}(x, G/H)$ precisely for all groups with $G_0 \in \mathcal{E}_2\cup \mathcal{E}_3$, all unipotent elements and all maximal parabolic subgroups of $G$.